Indian troops martyr three Kashmiris in IHK

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Indian troops martyred three Kashmiri youth in Shopian district, Tuesday.
-According to KMS, the troops killed the youth during a cordon and search operation in Heff Shirmal area of the district.
+ISLAMABAD: Indian troops in their fresh act of state terrorism martyred three Kashmiri youth in Shopian district, Tuesday.
+According to Kashmir Media Service (KMS), the troops killed the youth during a cordon and search operation in Heff Shirmal area of the district.
 One of the martyred youth identified as Shams-ul-Haq Mengnoo, is the brother of an officer of Indian Police Service, Inam-ul-Haq Mengnoo.
+The operation continued till last reports came in.
+Meanwhile, despite snowfall and rains, people took to the streets and staged forceful demonstrations against the killing of the youth.
+Indian troops and police personnel fired pellets and teargas shells to disperse the protesters, injuring several of them.
+At least four photojournalists, Waseem Andrabi, Nisar-ul-Haq, Junaid Gulzar and Mir Burhan, who were performing their professional duties during the demonstrations, also suffered pellet injuries.
+The occupation authorities have snapped mobile internet service in the district.
+On the other hand, the troops during door-to-door searches barged into several residential houses and harassed the inmates at Dandosa in Rafiabad area of Baramulla district.

-ISLAMABAD: Indian troops martyred three Kashmiri youth in Shopian district, Tuesday.
-According to KMS, the troops killed the youth during a cordon and search operation in Heff Shirmal area of the district.
+ISLAMABAD: Indian troops in their fresh act of state terrorism martyred three Kashmiri youth in Shopian district, Tuesday.
+According to Kashmir Media Service (KMS), the troops killed the youth during a cordon and search operation in Heff Shirmal area of the district.
 One of the martyred youth identified as Shams-ul-Haq Mengnoo, is the brother of an officer of Indian Police Service, Inam-ul-Haq Mengnoo.
+The operation continued till last reports came in.
+Meanwhile, despite snowfall and rains, people took to the streets and staged forceful demonstrations against the killing of the youth.
+Indian troops and police personnel fired pellets and teargas shells to disperse the protesters, injuring several of them.
+At least four photojournalists, Waseem Andrabi, Nisar-ul-Haq, Junaid Gulzar and Mir Burhan, who were performing their professional duties during the demonstrations, also suffered pellet injuries.
+The occupation authorities have snapped mobile internet service in the district.
+On the other hand, the troops during door-to-door searches barged into several residential houses and harassed the inmates at Dandosa in Rafiabad area of Baramulla district.